SinceOctober/NLP-Projects/README.md

 - Use pre-trained NLP text embedding models from **TensorFlow Hub**.
 - Perform **transfer learning** to fine-tune models on real-world text data.
 - Visualize **model performance metrics** using TensorBoard.

+## Fine Tune BERT for Text Classification with TensorFlow